Chipdelmal/neuralStyleTF_automate/image_input/README.md

+# neuralStyleTF_automate

-Place input image in this folder.
+Place input image in this folder or elsewhere if you set the path correctly.